-- The processing of infrastructure capacity requests. - The right to use the granted capacities. - The use of network branches and switches. - The regulation of train running including signaling, regulation, dispatching as well as communication and information supply regarding the running of the trains.

-• The use of electrical supply equipment for traction current.
+- The use of network branches and switchesThe regulation of train running including signaling, regulation, dispatching as well as communication and information supply regarding the running of the trains. - The use of electrical supply equipment for traction current.

 Access to the electric power supply system for traction current is included in the allocation of a train path for an electric traction train.
 Access granted in this way is also valid for maneuvers in the station.